carnby/ark-twokenize-py/README.md

 ark-twokenize-py
 ================

+**Note from scharfmn:**  This is a fork of [Myle Ott's port of twokenize](https://github.com/myleott/ark-twokenize-py), as described below.
+The single addition I have made is to add emoji support.
+Myle Ott's text follows.

 This is a crude Python port of the [Twokenize class from ark-tweet-nlp](https://github.com/brendano/ark-tweet-nlp/blob/master/src/cmu/arktweetnlp/Twokenize.java).

 It produces nearly identical output to the original Java tokenizer, except in a